Stay by My Side

 "Stay by My Side" a song recorded by Japanese singer Mai Kuraki.
 It was released on March 15, 2000, as the second single from Kuraki's debut studio album, Delicious Way (2000).
-It was written by Kuraki, Aika Ohno, and the Boston-based music production team, Cybersound.
+It was written by Kuraki, Aika Ohno, and the Boston-based music production team, Cybersound (Michael Africk, Perry Geyer, Miguel Sa Pessoa).
 It is a gospel-infused J-pop and R&B song that talks about the protagonist's dream to be with her partner as long as possible.

 The single debuted atop on the Oricon Weekly Singles chart, becoming Kuraki's first number-one single on that chart.
 On the Oricon chart for the third week of May in 2000, the first three of her singles, "Love, Day After Tomorrow", "Stay by My Side", and "Secret of My Heart" charted inside top 15 simultaneously.

 Track listing

 Credits and personnel

 Credits adapted from the liner notes of the CD single.